A little African Kingdom with a lot to offer

 About the author

 Katherine Verhoeven is a Saffa through and through.
-Having studied Journalism and English at the University of Cape Town, she set her sights on the digital world and has since joined the Africa Geographic editorial team as Community Manager, working hand-in-hand with lodge and tour partners to celebrate the continent.
+Having studied Journalism and English at the University of Cape Town, she set her sights on the digital world and spent a year with the Africa Geographic editorial team as Community Manager, working hand-in-hand with lodge and tour partners to celebrate the continent.

 Spending as much time travelling as she possibly can, Katherine has a ‘must-see’ list of countries that she is ready and raring to visit, but enjoys bumbling around beautiful South Africa as much as she does exploring the rest of the world.
 Preferring to sit in front of a sunset than a television, she takes every opportunity to lock up her flat, pack up her bag and hit the road to nowhere.